 How do you select the colors and packaging for your products?
 Do you pull inspiration from anywhere?

-I developed my brand colours around the ‘peach’ kind of tones as I wanted it to feel feminine without being too in-your-face pink.
-The packaging I also designed myself and wanted something simple and clean which reflects the ingredients.
+I developed my brand colors around the ‘peach’ kind of tones as I wanted it to feel feminine without being too in-your-face pink.
+I also designed the packaging myself and wanted something simple and clean which reflects the ingredients.

 Are your products & packaging eco-friendly?